DraconDev/tiles/plan.md

 the menu should differentiate what we clicking on so for ex files empty space we might see new folder and new file, while for ex clicking on a folder has rename and delete options

-tiles should also have well formatted cli commands, partly for quick commands for human but mainly for the ai to understand
+tiles should also have well formatted cli commands, partly for quick commands for human but mainly for the ai to understand, so they don't need to call 5 different commands but